Hot Wheels: 2000s

 A new generation of Hot Wheels Designers came in.
 Eric Tscherne and Fraser Campbell along with former designer Paul Tam's son, Alec Tam, joined the design team.
 Tscherne's Seared Tuner (formerly Sho-Stopper) graced the mainline packaging from 2000 to 2003.
 The Deora II, one of only two Hot Wheels concept cars ever made into full-size, functional cars, was also released this year.

 In 2001, Mattel created a Hot Wheels collectors website.

 Also in 2001, Mattel issued 240 mainline releases consisting of 12 Treasure Hunts, 36 First Editions, 12 Segment Series with four cars each, and 144 open stock cars.
 Popular models that debuted include the HyperMite and FrightBike.

 For 2002, the mainline consisted of 12 Treasure Hunts, 42 First Editions, 15 Segment Series of 4 cars each, and 126 open stock cars.
 Popular new models included the `68 Cougar and the Nissan Skyline GT-R. Some cars from the first editions series are the Backdraft, Overbored 454, and Super Tsunami.

 In 2003, Hot Wheels celebrated its 35th anniversary with a full-length animated film called Hot Wheels Highway 35 World Race.
 This movie tied into the Highway 35 line of cars that featured 35 classic Hot Wheels cars with special graphics and co-molded wheels.

 In 2004, Hot Wheels unveiled its "Hot 100" line of 100 new models.
 These included mostly short-lived lines of cartoonish vehicles such as Tooned (vehicles based on the larger Hot Tunerz line of Hot Wheels created by Eric Tscherne), Blings (boxy bodies and big wheels), Hardnoze (enlarged fronts), Crooze (stretched out bodies), and Fatbax (super-wide rear wheels and short bodies).
-Fatbax models included vehicles such as the Toyota Supra and Corvette C6.
+Blings models included vehicles such as the Lotus Esprit and Cadillac Escalade, while Fatbax models included vehicles such as the 2004 Mustang GT, Shelby Cobra 427 S/C, Toyota Supra, and Corvette C6.
 These vehicles did not sell as well as Mattel expected, and many could still be found in stores throughout 2005.
 Mattel also released 2004 First Editions cars with unpainted Zamac bodies.
 They were sold through Toys 'R' Us and were made in limited numbers.

-In 2005, Hot Wheels continued with new "extreme" castings for the 2nd year, debuting the Torpedoes line (skinny bodies and outboard wheels) and Drop Tops (flattened rooflines and wheel arches that extend above the car's roofline), in addition to 20 "Realistix" models.
+In 2005, Hot Wheels continued with new "extreme" castings for the second year, debuting the Torpedoes line (skinny bodies and outboard wheels) and Drop Tops (flattened rooflines and wheel arches that extend above the car's roofline), in addition to 20 "Realistix" models.
 The rest of the line included the standard 12 Treasure Hunts, 10 Track Aces, 50 Segment Series Cars, and 50 Open Stock Models.
 Four Volkswagen "Mystery Cars" were offered as a special mail-in promo.
 Each Mystery Car came with a special voucher.
 Upon collection of all 4 vouchers, one was able to send away for a special 13th Treasure Hunt, a VW Drag Bus.